The Power of Automation and AI: Jobs That Will Disappear by 2030

 While there are recession-proof jobs, there will still be different job types that are set to disappear by 2030 because of various factors, including automation.
 In this article, we will discuss some of the jobs that are at risk of becoming obsolete in the near future.

-10 Jobs That Will Disappear by 2030
+10 Jobs That Will Be Eliminated by AI

 By 2030, automation and AI will eliminate 20 million manufacturing jobs, with 25% of American employment highly susceptible to automation.
 This results in 73 million job losses over the next five years.